AlseneChien/Altek-AIBox-For-Azure-IoT/aibox-linux-for-edge.md

 ### 1. Connect your IPCamera to Wi-Fi AP or ethernet router.

-You may refer to user manual of IPCamera to setup your IPCamera, and ensure your IPCamera can be accessed via OnVIF + RTSP protocol.
+You may refer to user manual to setup your IPCamera, and ensure your IPCamera can be accessed via OnVIF + RTSP protocol.

 <a name="Manual"></a>
 # Step 3: Manual Test for Azure IoT Edge on device